Invite collaborators

 How to invite collaborators to your Full Stack project through the Optimizely Application.

-Invite collaborators to your project to allow your team to manage feature flags, run experiments, roll features out and roll them back.
-The number of collaborators is limited to your Optimizely plan.
-View the plans & pricing page on Optimizely.com for more information and current collaborator limits.
+Invite collaborators to your project to let your team manage feature flags, run experiments, roll features out, and roll them back.

 Collaborators